- 1.PRIIPs: Why Europeans can’t buy US funds anymore

-Most retail investors that trade on their own already noticed since the beginning of 2018.
-As a European, it’s not possible to buy US Exchange Traded Funds (ETFs) anymore.
-The main culprit?
-One acronym: PRIIPs; PRIIPs stands for Packaged Retail and Insurance-based Investment Products.
-Phew, that’s a mouthful, isn’t it?
-No wonder the abbreviation is used most of the time.
+Most retail investors that trade on their own already noticed starting 2018.
+As a European, it’s not possible to buy US-based Exchange Traded Funds (ETFs) anymore.

 But what do these fancy words mean?
 According to Investopedia: